 First the good news.
 The brass rounds and shells (7 of each) are machined as close as one gets to perfection in Braille Scale.
 The shells are hollow, giving lots of diorama potential.

 The bad news is that nobody told Schatton that the Pak40 and KwK40 used completely different ammo.
 The 714mm long Pak 40 cartridge case is straight and narrow, while the 495mm long cartridge case used in KwK 40 has a much wider bottle-neck .

 The drawing at the bottom shows this to advantage.
-The left series of rounds are for the KwK40, the middle for the KwK42 (used in the Panther and Panzer IV/L70), the right for the Pak40.
 The difference is very noticeable.

 The empty shells in the set have a length of 9.39mm (676.08 scale mm), which means that

 is a bit too bulged to really capture the slender looks of a PaK40

 round, but a bit too slender for a KwK40 round.